 Sales Forecasting Template

-To keep track of all these details, you can use a free sales forecasting template.
-We’ve created a sales pipeline tracker that includes:
+To keep track of all these details, you can use a free sales forecasting template, such as our sales forecasting tracker.

 - A spreadsheet for tracking which deals are guaranteed, likely, potentially, and unlikely to close this month